pkdevpl/wp-calls-log/README.md

 ## Use cases

-You can use this plugin to make your Wordpress website recognise incoming phone calls and show saved customer/users data.
-It can be used to show recent customer orders or payment info without the need to manually search for customers in the database.
-It is also usefull to track stats on incoming phone calls.
+You can use this plugin to make your Wordpress website react to incoming phone call and immidiately show customer data on the screen, even before you answer.
+This eliminates the need to manually search for customers during phone calls.
+It is also usefull to track stats of customer contact.

 ## iOS

-Unfortunately iOS does not expose caller ID on incoming phone calls and makes it impossible for this plugin to detect, who is calling.
+Unfortunately iOS does not expose caller ID on incoming phone calls and makes it impossible for this plugin to detect who is calling.